VexiDev/Puppeteer/README.md

 <!-- Description -->

 > [!Note]
-> Puppeteer is an exploration with concurrency and thread management in java!
+> Puppeteer is an __exploratory__ project into concurrency and thread management in Java!

 <span style="color: #00C2FF;">`TL;DR`</span> A process manager for queued execution of repeating asynchronous tasks